Turtosa/from-zero-to-rag/from-zero-to-rag.md

 }
 ```

-Time for a quick test!
+Ok, time for a quick test!
 Embed and insert Aesop's Fables into the database like so:
 ```go
 err := ProcessDirectory("../data/aesop")
 if err != nil {